openebs-archive/openebs-docs/docs/prerequisites.md

 3aab0f9a48e2    k8s-gcrio.azureedge.net/hyperkube-amd64:v1.8.7   "/hyperkube kubele..."
 48 minutes ago      Up 48 minutes                           eager_einstein
 ```

-Once kubelet conatiner ID is obtained, you need to get the shell of this container using the following command.
+Once kubelet container ID is obtained, you need to get the shell of this container using the following command.

 ```
 sudo docker exec -it <container ID> bash